hXtreme/tasks3/README.rst

 * Easily create tasks from the commandline and deledate them to folders.

+Create a task in a specific folder with default settings.

 .. code-block:: bash
-        :caption: Create a task in a specific folder with default settings.

         tasks3 task add --title "Think of a cool name" \
             --folder "~/Documents/story" \